 Trek through beautiful scenery, with various flora that changes with the seasons, passing several smaller ruin sites like Llactapata.

 Enjoy handmade biodegradable soap products for use on the trek.
-This project empowered local Cusqueña women to start their own business in order to reduce the environmental impact of hikes in the region.
-"Esencia Andina" is now a successful business that produces biodegradable soaps, detergents, and natural products for travellers, guides, porters, and cooks on the treks.
+This project empowered local Cusqueña women to start their own businesses to reduce the environmental impact of hikes in the region.
+As a result, "Esencia Andina" is now a successful business that produces biodegradable soaps, detergents, and natural products for travellers, guides, porters, and cooks on the treks.

 Day 5 – Inca Trail